pjeena/Classifying-customer-complaint-tickets-to-relevant-departments-for-efficient-resolution/README.md

 ## Conclusion

 Tagging tickets has always been an important task within customer service.
 However, with increasing amounts of customers taking to social media platforms, review sites, and more to complain, it has become harder for support agents to stay on top of all their incoming tickets.
-Here we see how ML-based techniques can be used to automate ticket tagging through organizations are able to complete simple tasks faster and more accurately and free human agents to focus on more fulfilling tasks.
-It's also scalable, and eliminates the possibility extra agents if there’s a sudden spike in tickets.
+Here we see how ML-based techniques can be used to automate ticket tagging through organizations that are able to complete simple tasks faster and more accurately and free human agents to focus on more fulfilling tasks.
+It's also scalable and eliminates the possibility of extra agents if there’s a sudden spike in tickets.

 ## Future work

 This project provides a foundation for further development and improvement.
 Some possible areas for future work include:

-**Topic summarization** to provide short abstract of each complaint
+**Topic summarization** to provide a short abstract of each complaint

 **Prioritization of complaints**: using sentiment analysis to filter urgent complaints.